This blog brings you the Magento performance optimization tips and best practices to speed up your eCommerce store’s load time.

 Why is JS Bundling important in the Magento speed optimization process?

 As a platform that supports growing businesses to enterprise-grade brands, Magento is loaded with built in features backed by tens of thousands of JS files.
 There are hundreds of JS files that need to load per page.
-Avoiding unnecessary JS files from loading for each page will result in reducing the time taken to load and improves page speed.
+Avoiding unnecessary JS files from loading for each page will result in reducing the time taken to load and helps in Magento performance optimization.

 How does JS Bundling benefit Magento performance optimization?